Mastering Mix by FiftyThree

 I don’t have any numbers to back this up, but my gut tells me doodles and sketches are the most popular types of ideas being posted to Mix.
 At first glance the Sketch category could be mistaken as a self promotion dumping ground, but it’s actually something much more useful.

 My approach to sketching on Paper has been to add “behind the scenes footage” whenever possible.
-Whether it was by recording time lapse videos to show how I draw or by sharing in-process screenshots on social media.
+Whether recording time-lapse videos to show how I draw or by sharing in-process screenshots on social media.
 With Mix there’s now a clean and seamless way of exposing a drawing’s evolution directly in Paper.

 It may not be obvious at first but remixing yourself is a great way to chain together a series of sketches to show a progression.